 In all other cases, internal drives are preferable.

-To clarify, any data drive can be used internally or externally as long as the connectors are compatible.
-External drives are essentially internal drives placed in a special protective casing.
-If you bought an external drive, you can remove the actual drive and use it internally.
+Note: Any data drive can be used internally or externally—external drives are essentially internal drives placed in a special protective casing.
+If you buy an external drive, you can actually remove the drive and use it internally.

-We recommend using HDDs for external drives because you rarely need the performance of an SSD for that, plus HDDs tend to hold up better over time.
-Just make sure you get one with USB 3.0 or 3.1 support, like the Seagate Expansion 1TB Portable HDD which happens to be very affordable.
+We like HDDs for external drives because you rarely need the performance of an SSD when used externally, and HDDs tend to hold up better over time.
+Make sure you get one with USB 3.0 or 3.1 support, like the affordable Seagate Expansion 4TB Portable HDD.

 If data security is your primary concern, you might consider something like the Transcend 1TB StoreJet M3 HDD.
 It comes with military-grade shock resistance, an anti-shock rubber case, an internal suspension system that can survive drops, and built-in 256-bit AES encryption.

-If speed is of utmost importance and you don’t have that much data to store, then an external SSD might actually be better than an HDD.
+If speed is of utmost importance and you don’t have that much data to store, then an external SSD may serve you better.
 These are rarer than external HDDs so pickings are slimmer, but good options do exist, such as the Samsung T5 500GB Portable SSD.
-Just note that you must use USB 3.1 to take advantage of its full transfer speed.
+Note that you must use USB 3.1 to take advantage of its full transfer speed.

-Your hard drive choice can significantly impact the performance of games, which is why we always recommend SSD over HDD for gaming.
+Your hard drive choice can significantly impact the performance of games, which is why we always recommend SSDs for gaming.
 This is true for PCs, Xbox One, Xbox One X, PlayStation 3, PlayStation 4, PlayStation 4 Slim, PlayStation 4 Pro, or any newer gaming console.

 Since SSD speeds far exceed HDD speeds, games will launch much faster and load much faster between levels, stages, and maps.
 Seriously, the difference between SSDs and HDDs for gaming is night and day.
-You’ll regret getting an HDD, so don’t — unless you have no choice.
+You’ll regret getting an HDD!

 When choosing a drive, you have to stick to the parameters of the device: